Poverty Bay cricket team

 The Poverty Bay cricket team represents the Poverty Bay region of the North Island of New Zealand.
-It competes in the Hawke Cup.
+It is one of the 21 teams from around New Zealand that compete in the Hawke Cup.
 Its base is in Gisborne.

 History

 Early years

 Cricket was established in Gisborne in the 1870s.
 A Poverty Bay team travelled to Taradale to play a team from Napier in March 1877.
 Poverty Bay and the neighbouring region Hawke's Bay thereafter played each other regularly.
 The Poverty Bay Cricket Association was formed in October 1896.

 The touring Australian team played Poverty Bay in February 1914.
 It was the first visit of an international cricket team to Gisborne, and the Gisborne Borough Council declared a half-holiday for the first day of the match, a Friday, and gave a civic reception to the Australians on the Friday morning.
 The Poverty Bay captain, Len McMahon, scored 87 not out in the drawn match, and was later selected in the New Zealand team for the second match against the Australians.